Workplace trauma Support for Employees

 Traumatized employees can have a huge effect on the day-to-day processes of an organization.
 These can range from absence, less productivity, which can lead to loss of thousands of pounds.
 Mental health costs UK employers approximately £56 billion each year.
 What is more, without the right assistance, the employees may not recognize that they are undergoing trauma-related symptoms.

 However, there are steps you can take to reduce this enormous number of lost pounds.
-For example, for every £1 spent by employers on employee support program for mental health mental health interventions, employers could get back £5.30 in reduced absence, presenteeism, and staff turnover.
+For example, for every £1 spent by employers on employee support program for mental health and wellbeing interventions, employers could get back £5.30 in reduced absence, presenteeism, and staff turnover.
 Therefore, it is highly important to invest time and money in corporate mental health services.

 How can HR managers support employees experiencing workplace trauma?